media consumption

 The office clock shows three o’clock.

-Thinking about media use in the family
+Thinking about digital media use in the family

 A balanced use of media is a major challenge for both preschool children and adults and is reflected in the behavior of parents.
 Children learn by observing their parents, including how they handle digital media such as television, smartphones, and computers.
 Take a moment to think about media use in your family, because you are and always will be your child's most important role model.